arungovindm2001/automateTheBoringStuffWithPython/Chapter 4/README.md

 list(<tuplename>)
 tuple(<listname>)
 ```
 ## 16. Variables that “contain” list values don’t actually contain lists directly.
-What do theycontain instead?
+What do they contain instead?

 Variables store references to list values.